-For the years ended December 31, 2021 and 2020, basic and diluted loss per share are calculated on the weighted average number of shares issued and outstanding and exclude shares to be issued under the Share Option Plan, as the effect of including those shares would be anti-dilutive.
+For the years ended December 31, 2022 and 2021, basic and diluted loss per share are calculated on the weighted average number of shares issued and outstanding and exclude shares to be issued under the Share Option Plan, as the effect of including those shares would be anti-dilutive.

-20. Subsidiary undertaking
+22. Subsidiary undertaking

-As of December 31, 2021, the Group had one subsidiary undertaking, GH Research Ireland Limited.
+As of December 31, 2022, the Group had one subsidiary undertaking, GH Research Ireland Limited.
 GH Research Ireland Limited's registered office is 28 Baggot Street Lower, Dublin 2.
 The Subsidiary is a clinical-stage biopharmaceutical company dedicated to transforming the treatment of psychiatric and neurological disorders.
-Its initial focus is on developing the novel and proprietary 5-MeO-DMT therapies for the treatment of patients with Treatment Resistant Depression, or TRD.
-Its portfolio currently includes GH001, a proprietary inhalable 5-MeO-DMT product candidate, GH002, a proprietary injectable 5-MeO-DMT product candidate, and GH003, a proprietary intranasal 5-MeO-DMT product candidate.
-As of December 31, 2021, the Group owned 100% of the ordinary share capital of the Subsidiary undertaking.
+Its initial focus is on developing the novel and proprietary mebufotenin (5-MeO-DMT) therapies for the treatment of patients with Treatment Resistant Depression, or TRD.
+Its portfolio currently includes GH001, our proprietary inhalable mebufotenin product candidate which is delivered via a vaporization device produced by a third party, GH002, our proprietary intravenous mebufotenin product candidate, and GH003, our proprietary intranasal mebufotenin product candidate.
+As of December 31, 2022, the Group owned 100% of the ordinary share capital of the Subsidiary undertaking.

-21. Events after the reporting date
+23. Events after the reporting date